alemar11/ios-watchos-tvos-macos-resources/README.md

 * [10Clock](https://github.com/joedaniels29/10Clock) - This Control is a beautiful time-of-day picker heavily inspired by the iOS 10 "Bedtime" timer.
 * [Countdown](https://github.com/leonardobilia/Countdown) - The Countdown timer app allows you to start, pause, reset and set up optional alarm sounds as you wish. `SwiftUI`
+* [MagicTimer](http://github.com/sadeghgoo/MagicTimer) - MagicTimer is a UIView based timer that displays a countdown or count-up timer.
 * [SnapTimer](https://github.com/andresinaka/SnapTimer) - Implementation of Snapchat's stories timer.
 * [SwiftClockUI](https://github.com/renaudjenny/SwiftClockUI) - Clock UI for SwiftUI. `SwiftUI`
 * [TimeZonePicker](https://github.com/gligorkot/TimeZonePicker) - A TimeZonePicker UIViewController similar to the iOS Settings app.
 Search and select from a range of cities and countries to find your most suitable time zone.